|Bill Rader||Presidentfirstname.lastname@example.org||Danville Community School Corporation|

 Past President.
 The Past President shall advise the President as well as the Board of Directors.
 The Past President need not be a voting member of the Board of Directors, but may make motions and participate in discussions.

-Listserv Moderator.
-The Listserv Moderator’s duties shall include: maintaining a list of the active Listserv membership, monitoring the health and use of the Listserv, and ensuring that members of the Listserv conduct themselves in a manner consistent with the Listserv Guidelines.
+Listserv Moderator/Webmaster.
+The Listserv Moderator/Webmaster’s duties shall include: maintaining a list of the active Listserv membership, monitoring the health and use of the Listserv, and ensuring that members of the Listserv conduct themselves in a manner consistent with the Listserv Guidelines, and managing the HECC websites, forums, and other web services as needed under the direction of the board.

 Conference Chair.
 The Conference Chair’s duties shall include coordinating all aspects of the Annual Conference including but not limited to: reporting the status of the conference to the board at regular intervals, procuring of the conference facility, negotiating the cost of the venue including food/beverage pricing, working with the Vendor Chair, Registration Chair, and Webmaster to coordinate those responsibilities with the conference, ensuring that all expenses fall within the operating budget, and organizing conference setup and tear down.